Should you go back to school? School is a serious proposition, but a very fulfilling one. Consider these eight questions before making your decision.

 7. Is the right school within reach?

 Depending on your goal, you might have lots of options open to you, or very few.
 Is the school you need available to you, and can you get in?
 Remember that getting your degree or certificate might be possible online.
+Online learning is becoming hugely popular, and for good reason.

 Consider which school best matches what you want to achieve, and then find out what their admission process requires.